jProgr/jprogr.github.io/pages/books-read.md

 - The ABC of Relativity - Bertrand Russell.
 - The problems of philosophy - Bertrand Russell.
 - The Machine Stops - E. M. Forster.
+- Pictures of the floating world - Sarah E. Thompson.
 - Dad is fat - Jim Gaffigan.
 - Food: A love story - Jim Gaffigan.
 - Concerning the spiritual in art - Wassily Kandinsky.